rodrigograca31/cordova-x-filter/README.md

 }
 ```
 (Those are the minimum required files for a cordova app to work.)
+(Pro Tip: open Chrome Developer Tools Inspector and see what files your app is missing in the `Network` tab and include only those until the app works, use the app a bit and repeat)

 ## Using cordova-x-filter with Ionic 2
 I haven't used Ionic 2 but aparently you might need to add `build` on your files/folders whitelisted/blacklisted